The Reuben sandwich is one of the most famous food creations in America. Learn how to make a pastrami Reuben sandwich with smoked pastrami!

 Alternatively, you can use a griddle, grill pan, or skillet to toast the bread and melt the cheese.
 You could even bake it on a sheet pan in the oven.

 - Build the Reuben – Remove the toasted bread from the grill.
 Divide the steamed pastrami between two toasted bread slices.
-Top with sauerkraut and Thousand Island dressing and top with remaining slice of bread.
+Top with sauerkraut and Thousand Island dressing and top with the remaining slice of bread.

 Tips for Making A Pastrami Reuben